joaoh82/rust_sqlite/README.md

 ### Roadmap
 Features that are in the roadmap of the project:

-*Ideally in order or priority, but nothing set in stone.*
+*Ideally in order of priority, but nothing set in stone.*

 - [ ] Serialization | Deserialization to and from binary encodings.
 - [ ] Simple INSERT queries.